componently-com/awesome-building-blocks-for-web-apps/contributing.md

 ## What

 - Standalone features for web.
-- Can be free or payed.
+- Can be free or paid.
 - Use the following format: `[package](link) - Description of new item.`
 - Watch for casing and spelling.
 - Describe what the tool is doing.
 No marketing slogans.
 E.g. instead of "Create XYZ", use "[Kind of tool] to create XYZ".
 Avoid marketing words such as: easy, simple, beautiful, premium, powerful, amazing.